centrahq/api-documentation/source/guides/plugins/stripe-payment-intents.md

 ### Events

 Since Centra does not know how you make requests to the API, you need to listen to events from the payment button and trigger API-calls to Centra based on what they are used for.
 Stripe Payment Intents can trigger 3 different events.
-Changing shipping address, changing shipping method and completing the payment.
+Changing shipping address, changing shipping method, and completing the payment.

 For changing the shipping address and shipping method, you need to receive the event and make API-requests to Centra to change these settings for the selection.